grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 ### Can I still use Angular for my plugin?

-- No. We will not accept any new plugin submissions written in angular.
+- No. We will not accept any new plugin submissions written in Angular.
 For more information, refer to our [Angular support deprecation documentation]({{< relref "../angular_deprecation" >}}).

 ### Do plugin signatures expire?